 If successful, you will receive a notification by email.
-You will be advised of any additional paperwork required and full payment must be made before final confirmation and stall registration is complete.
+All additional paperwork required plus full payment must be made before final confirmation and stall registration is complete.

-In the event your application is unsuccessful, your deposit cheque as well as other supporting information will be returned to you via the post.
+In the event your application is unsuccessful, your supporting information will be returned to you via Australia post unless otherwise advised.

-Please note: The selection of Stalls are at the absolute and sole discretion of Bluesfest management and all decisions are final.
+Please note: The selection of Stalls is at the absolute and sole discretion of Bluesfest management and all decisions are final.
 No further correspondence will be entered into with unsuccessful applicants.